 Abstract

-Demand response is a promising solution for reducing coincident peak loads in electric grids.
+Demand response is a flexible and promising solution for managing uncertainty in electric power systems.
+Though there are several services that can be provided by demand response, reducing coincident peak loads is likely one of the simplest to implement.
 This paper describes a demand response strategy which can be used in data center cooling systems.
 In order to reduce the cooling load during the grid-wide peaks, the data center was be precooled prior to the forecasted coincident peak events.
 This strategy was evaluated using a numerical model of a cooling system, which was validated against experimental data obtained from a small telecommunication data center.
-The model was used to simulate a data center enrolled in the 4 coincident peak (4CP) program in the ERCOT ISO.
-Precooling reduced the annual cost of electricity used by the cooling system by 7.8 % to 8.6 %, while increasing the total energy use only by 0.05%.
+A case study implements this strategy for a data center enrolled in the 4 coincident peak (4CP) program in the ERCOT ISO.
+Use of the precooling strategy reduced the annual cost of electricity used by the cooling system by 7.8 % to 8.6 %, while increasing the total energy use only by 0.05%.
 This translated into 2 % to 2.6 % reduction in the electric bill of the whole data center.
 The developed demand response strategy is suitable for data centers with power densities below 500 W/m2 which do not use server air containment systems.

 Nomenclature